Skip to main content

 Learn more about Confirmation of Payee

 You don’t need to do anything.
-Confirmation of Payee will soon be available in your online banking.
-When you make a payment to a new BSB and account number, or edit a payee’s BSB and account number, you will be given the match result before you make the payment.
+Confirmation of Payee is already available in Internet banking and the Mutual App.
+When you make a payment to a BSB and account number, or edit a payee’s BSB and account number, you will be given the match result before you make a payment.

-When you make a payment to a new BSB and account number, Confirmation of Payee checks the details you enter against the name, BSB, and account number held by the recipient’s bank and gives you a match outcome.
+When you make a payment to a BSB and account number, Confirmation of Payee checks the details you enter against the account name, BSB and account number held by the recipient’s bank and gives you a match outcome.
 That helps you decide what you want to do next – and gives you more confidence that the money you’re paying is going where you intend it to.

 If you are receiving money into a personal account, the person who’s paying you will be shown the account name only if the name they have entered is a match or a close match.
 If any of these details are incorrect, the name will not be shown to protect your privacy.